mbadrani/migration_puppeteer/tests/E2E/README.md

 ### Dependencies

-To install npm dependencies (selenium-server, chromedriver and geckodriver) you have to run this command:
+To install npm dependencies (Puppeteer, chromium, ...) you have to run this command:

 ```bash
 npm install